 The validation process analyses all identified material aspects against the principle of completeness prior to gathering the information needed for the report.
-Moreover this step of validation entails assessing the material aspects against:
+Moreover

-- 1. Scope The breadth of aspects covered in the report - 2.
-Aspect Boundaries The description of the impacts of each aspect occur - 3.
-Time The completeness of the information with respect to the reporting period carried out by QHSSE Department with consultation with Strategy Department.
+Scope - The breadth of aspects covered in the report Aspect Boundaries - The description of the impacts of each aspect occur Time - The completeness of the information with respect to the reporting period

 The aim of this process is to ensure that the report provides a reasonable and balanced representation of the organization's sustainability performance.
-This step is associated tests in the guidelines, inform the review process of the report.
-They serve as checks with regards to the presentation and evaluation of the report as well as the reporting process.
+This step is